xlDuarte/ferra-360-control/README.md

 ## Running with Streamlit

-A minimal Streamlit interface is included for local usage with a SQLite database.
-Make sure you have Python 3 installed and then run:
+The repository also ships with a Streamlit interface backed by SQLite.
+It allows you to manage ferramentas, estoque, requisições and fornecedores in a single file application.

 ```bash
 pip install streamlit
 streamlit run streamlit_app.py
 ```

-The first execution creates a `database.db` file with simple tables for ferramentas, estoque, requisições e fornecedores.
+On the first run a `database.db` file will be created automatically.
+All CRUD operations performed through the interface are persisted in this database.